Skip to main content

 Delivery from our warehouse in Aalsmeer to your address in the Netherlands or the Benelux, with track & trace on every shipment.

-Frequently Asked Questions — Machines & parts from Brazil
+Frequently Asked Questions — Machines & Parts from Brazil

-What IATA requirements apply for importing Machines & parts?
+What IATA requirements apply for importing Machines & Parts?

 Our local agent handles export documentation according to IATA category general.
 Upon arrival at Schiphol, our AEO-certified customs department clears the shipment.
 You will receive copies of all relevant documents.

-What does it cost to import Machines & parts from Brazil?
+What does it cost to import Machines & Parts from Brazil?

 The total cost includes air freight rates, handling, clearance, and any import duties/VAT.
-For Machines & parts (typically 200–50000 kg), we quote upfront so there are no surprises.
+For Machines & Parts (typically 200–50000 kg), we quote upfront so there are no surprises.
 Request a quote.

 How long does importing by air freight from Brazil take?